SohanVaigankar/sohanvaigankar/README.md

 - 🌱 I’m currently exploring JavaScript world
 - 🔭 Right now, I'm redesigning and upgrading my past few projects
 - 👯 Got a project to work on?
 I'd love to collaborate.
-Just drop a DM
+Just drop a DM on twitter
-- 🥅 2020 Goals: Want to cover a good part of Back-end Web Dev by the end of this year
+- 🥅 2021 Goals: Want to cover a good part of Back-end Web Dev by the end of this year

 ### Connect with me: